qxntm/robinhood_test/README.md

 # Task Management App

 A Flutter application that demonstrates a task management system with TODO, DOING, and DONE states.
-Built as a technical assessment project.
+Built as a technical assessment project for Purple Ventures co. ltd (Robinhood).

 ## Features

 - View tasks organized by their status (TODO, DOING, DONE)
-- Tasks are grouped by date (Today, Tomorrow, and future dates)
+- Tasks are grouped by create date ascending (Today, Tomorrow, and future dates)
 - Swipe-to-delete functionality for tasks
 - Infinite scroll pagination for loading more tasks
-- Clean and modern UI with custom tab navigation
-- Responsive design that works across different screen sizes

 ## Technical Implementation